mazen5960/ChambanaEatz/README.md

-IlliniEatz is a food discovery and social recommendation app built for the UIUC community.
+ChambanaEatz is a food discovery and social recommendation app built for the UIUC community.
 Powered by the GPT-4.1 Nano API, the app delivers personalized restaurant recommendations based on diet, budget, and user preferences.
 Users can also share meals, follow peers, and discover trending eats around campus.

 Features